Easiest Medical Schools to Get Into in 2024

 Former Admissions Committee Member, Hofstra-Northwell School of Medicine

-Getting into medical school is challenging, and you may be wondering: what are the easiest medical schools to get into?
-Stick around for our list of the easiest med schools to get into in 2023.
+Stick around for our list of the easiest med schools to get into in 2024.

 Are you struggling to get your grades up before applying to medical school?
 You’re not the first!
-Embarking on a journey towards a career in medicine is a major undertaking that demands unwavering dedication, resilience, and academic prowess.
-Getting started can feel overwhelming, and sometimes downright impossible depending on your academic standing.
+Getting started can feel overwhelming and sometimes downright impossible, depending on your academic standing.

-For those seeking a smoother path to their dreams, you should consider all of the options available, and identify the medical schools that offer a slightly less arduous entry process.
-In this article, we delve into the easiest medical schools to get into based on their median GPAs, MCAT requirements, acceptance rates, and more.
+For those seeking a smoother path to their dreams, it’s important to consider all the options and identify schools with less taxing requirements.
+We’ll delve into the easiest medical schools to get into based on their median GPAs, MCAT requirements, acceptance rates, and more.

 image of dots background

-Top Easiest Medical Schools to Get Into for MD
+Top 10 Easiest Medical Schools to Get Into

 While getting into medical school will require good grades and persistence, no matter what schools you apply to, there are some schools with more easily achievable expectations than others.
-Before we dive into our list of the easiest medical schools to get into, let’s go over the basics.
+Before we dive into our list of medical schools, let’s go over the basics.

 What Makes a Medical School Easy to Get Into